StefanodiTerlizzi/IndoorPositioningSystem-ARKIT/README.md

 # IMPLEMENTATION
 ## The aim of this project is to create an Indoor Positioning System.
-In particular, the app consists of three main functionalities:
+In particular, the app consists of four main functionalities:
 - ### Scanning the environment:
     This function provides a simple way to scan the environment.
 Thanks to the RoomPlan API exposed by Apple, it is possible to create a 3D mesh and save it in a file.usdz and an ARWorldMap file that contains the information about all the feature points captured during the scanning.

     These files are saved under the directories “Maps” and “MapsUSDZ”.
 Thanks to this couple of files, it is possible to load a new ARSession initialized by the ARWorldMap.
 The global map is generated in the same way and moved under the “ExportCombined” folder.

 - ### Maps alignment:
     Given two 3D meshes, “LocalMap” and “GlobalMap”, you have to choose three couples of points [(PL1, PG1), …].
 PL1 is a point in the “LocalMap” and PG1 is the same point in the “GlobalMap”.